qdm12/My-Computing-course/02. Code writing/readme.md

 - And **for loops**, but I'll teach you that

 Before going any further, time to [Vagrant up][lesson_03]

+## To add to your resume
+- Atom.io

 [atom_link]: https://www.atom.io
 [atom_image]: /internals/icons/atom.io.png "Atom.io"